gholness1/CarND-MPC-Project/GaryHolnessDiscussion.md

 The instructions for installing Ipopt given with the assignment did not work.

 The steps that work for me are adapted from something I was able to find on the web.
 It is outdated and had to be changed somewhat.
-I am sharing with the hopes that it saves everyone else the time and frustration I had.

 The instructions off the web I adapted are here:  https://sites.google.com/site/benjaminskrainka/computation-info/building-ipopt